 Another factor driving financial illiteracy, Sansome said, is our culture’s obsession with tackling debt versus saving in the first place.
 For example, if you turn on the TV you’re far more likely to be hit with a barrage of advertisements for loan refinancing services rather than budgeting apps.

 “I call it the Smokey Bear concept,” said Bill Mills, president and CEO of the Florida Prosperity Partnership.
-“We need to have a national campaign on the good of saving, and not have it be perceived as spending’s stinky brother.”
+“We need to have a national campaign on the good of saving and not have it be perceived as spending’s stinky brother.”

-Further compounding the problem with saving, those who didn’t discuss personal finance topics while growing up are more likely to fall within a low-income stratum, according to The Penny Hoarder survey and an analysis of data from the Consumer Financial Protection Bureau.
+Further compounding the problem with saving, those who didn’t discuss personal finance topics while growing up are more likely to fall within a low-income stratum, according to The Penny Hoarder survey and an analysis of data Consumer Financial Protection Bureau.
 Our survey found that nearly one-third of Americans who didn’t talk money management as children report household income of less than $50,000.

 “Money is such a taboo topic,” he said.
 “It’s something you don’t really like to talk about, and that can be pretty harmful for everyone.”